JunhaoSong/cuseistut/source/gcap/index.rst

     ## Unzip
     $ tar -xvf fk3.3.tar
     ## make dir "~/Src" and move the fold to "~/Src"
-    $ mkdir -p ~/src/
+    $ mkdir -p ~/Src/
     $ mv fk ~/Src/

 *2. File modification and compilation*

-There are some error in the source code of fk.
-Please :download:`download <./fk/fk3.3-v2    90618.patch>` the file and put it into the :file:`~/Src/fk` for modifying the Make file.
+There are some errors in the source code of fk.
+Please :download:`download <./fk/fk3.3-v20190618.patch>` the file and put it into the :file:`~/Src/fk` for modifying the Make file.

 .. code-block::